 The cost of the campus was \$24 million.
-He asked me the question I knew he was going to ask me, "If we buy it, Leeland, where are you going to get the money to pay for it?"
+He said, he asked me-he and Molly were on vacation during the summer when we made the final decision-he asked me the question I knew he was going to ask me, "If we buy it, Leeland, where are you going to get the money to pay for it?"
 I knew that was coming, and so I suggested to him that we only had seventy days in which to close the transaction because BP wanted it off their books before December 31 of 1999.
+It was a tax deal, they wanted it off their books.
 So, we had seventy days in which to get the \$24 million, get everything, all the due diligence done on the campus.
-I suggested to him that since he'd been the President of the University of Oklahoma he'd been very successful in raising money that went into the OU Foundation, whose mission is to support the University of Oklahoma.
-The College of Medicine in Tulsa would borrow the money from the OU Foundation and over time we would pay that back.
+So I suggested to him, that since he'd been the President of the University of Oklahoma he'd been very successful in raising money that went into the OU Foundation, which job is to support the University of Oklahoma, that we would borrow money.
+The College of Medicine in Tulsa would borrow the money from the OU

+Foundation and over time we would pay that back, either through a bond issue or we would set that up.
 In the interim period of time, we could borrow the \$24 million from the OU Foundation.
-And he said-there was a long pause when I said the OU Foundation.
+And he said-there was a long, long pause when I said the OU Foundation.
 And I remember thinking: Was my resume up to date?
-When he came back on the phone, he said that he agreed that that was really the best thing to do because of the shortness of the seventy days.
+That probably that I'd need to get it out and dust it off.
+But anyway, he said, when he came back on the phone, he said that he agreed that that was really the best thing to do because of the shortness of the seventy days.
 We could not do a bond issue.
-It would be very hard to go through a bank in that short period of time.
+It would be very hard to go through a bank, even a banking process in that short period of time.
 And he said, "I will take care of the OU Foundation.
-I will call Mr. Ron Burton, the president of the Foundation, and we'll work this out.
+I will call Ron Burton and we'll work this out.
 I know it hasn't been done before, but it's the right thing to do.
 You start getting the campus ready to move into."
-It was with his leadership that we were able to purchase it.
-About the same time, when it became known we were interested in buying the campus, Charles and Lynn Schusterman, who were in Canada, called President David Boren and asked if they could help the University buy this campus.
-They knew the campus would be a tremendous asset, and they wanted to see the University have it-Charles, being a graduate from the University of Oklahoma.
-So, they donated \$10 million for the purchase of the campus along with the money we had borrowed from the OU Foundation.
-The OU Foundation Board thought that it would be okay to do this, but they set up an LLC, owned by the Foundation that would protect the Foundation in case something didn't go well with the campus, it would not in any way affect the OU Foundation.
+So it was really with his leadership that we were able to purchase it.
+About the same time, when it became known we were interested in buying the campus, Charles and Lynn Schusterman, who were in Canada, called President Boren and said could they help the University buy this campus.
+They knew the campus would be a tremendous asset, and they wanted to see the University have it-Charles, being an OU graduate from the University of Oklahoma.
+So, they put up \$10 million for the purchase of the campus, along with the money we had borrowed from the OU Foundation.
+The OU Foundation Board thought that it would be okay to do this, but they asked us to set up an LLC, which we did, owned by the Foundation that would protect the Foundation in case something didn't go well with the campus, it would not in any way affect the corpus of the OU Foundation.
+Smart business move to do that.